Arctic Field Grant (AFG) – Funding for Fieldwork in Svalbard

 The application must meet the following requirements:

-- The applicant / project manager must be in the correct category.
+- The project manager must be in the correct category.

-- The application must be within the theme/purpose specified in the call.
+- The application must be within the purpose specified in the call.

-- Application amount, what is included in the budget and any self-financing must comply with the call.
+- The budget and any own financing must comply with the requirements set out in the call.

-- The budget must be set up properly so that it is clear what funds are being sought.
+- The budget must be set up properly using the AFG template so that it is clear what funds are being sought.

-- The application form must be completed in full.
+- The grant application and all attachments must be written in English.

-- The requested attachments must be attached and in the correct template.
+- All attachments must be in PDF format.

-Grant applications will be assessed on the basis of the following criteria:
+Grant applications will be assessed in the light of the objective of the call and on the following criteria:

 • The extent to which the concept is sound, credible and novel.